- August 09, 1963

 - Not Active

-Alain Menu, born on 9th of August, 1963 in Geneva, is a racing driver from Switzerland and one of the world’s best touring car drivers in the last decade of the 20th century.
+Alain Menu is a racing driver from Switzerland and one of the world’s best touring car drivers in the last decade of the 20th century.

 Beginning in the formula racing